abrith-jae/Simple-Chatbot/README.md

 1. python3 -m pip install flask
 2. python3 -m pip install flask_cors

 ### Setting up the server
 To create a new Python file, Click on File Explorer, then right-click in the explorer area and select New File.
 Name this new file app.py.

+Run the app using the following command in the Terminal: python3 app.py